 The Commercial Vacancy Tax is a tax on keeping certain commercial space vacant for more than 182 days in a calendar year.
 Follow the steps below to file.
-Filing and payment of the Commercial Vacancy Tax Return must be submitted and paid on or before February 28, 2023.
+Filing and payment of the Commercial Vacancy Tax Return is due on February 29, 2024.
+Watch our instructional video on filing your 2023 Commercial Vacancy Tax Return.

-Watch our instructional video on filing your 2022 Commercial Vacancy Tax Return.
 To learn more about the Commercial Vacancy Tax, view our informational video and download the presentation (Español Filipino 中文 ).

 For purposes of the Commercial Vacancy Tax, "Taxable Commercial Space" means the ground floor of any building or structure, or the ground floor of any portion of a building or structure, where such ground floor: